Dispersion for the wave equation inside strictly convex domains II: the general case: Introduction

 \end{thm} As a byproduct, we get that even for $t\in ]0,T_{0}]$ with $T_{0}$ small, the $1/4$ loss is unavoidable for $a$ comparatively small to $T_0$ and independent of $h$.
 Later this optimal loss will be related to swallowtail type singularities in the wave front set of $u_a$. \begin{rmq} There is nothing specific about the cosine part of the wave propagator in Theorem \ref{disper} and \ref{disperoptimal}.
-In fact, both hold equally true if one replaces $\psi(-h^2 \triangle_{g})u_{a}(t,x)$ by the half-wave propagators $\psi(hD_{t})e^{\pm it\sqrt{-\triangle_{g}}}\delta_{a}$ with $\psi\in C_{0}^\infty(\R^*)$. \end{rmq} As a consequence of \eqref{dispco}, one obtains by standard arguments that we will not recall the following set of Strichartz estimates. \begin{thm} Let $d\geq 2$ and $u$ be a solution of \eqref{WE} on a manifold $\Omega$ with strictly convex boundary.
-Then there exists $T$ such that
+Both hold equally true if one replaces $\varkappa(-h^2 \Delta_{g})u_{a}(t,x)$ by the half-wave propagators $\varkappa(hD_{t})e^{\pm it\sqrt{-\Delta_{g}}}\delta_{a}$ with $\varkappa\in C_{0}^\infty(\R^*)$. \end{rmq} As a consequence of more elaborate estimates that lead to \eqref{dispco}, we obtain improved Strichartz estimates when compared to those that routinely follow from fixed time dispersion. \begin{thm} Let $d\geq 3$ and $u$ be a solution of \eqref{WE} on a manifold $\Omega$ with strictly convex boundary.
+Then there exist $T$ such that for all $\varepsilon>0$, there exists $C_{T,\varepsilon}$ such that